Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Results and Discussion

+The results of our calculations are shown in Fig. \ref{fig:maps_summary}(\textbf{a},\textbf{b}).
+The minimum value of $Re_\Omega$ for which 2D perturbations can experience transient enstrophy growth is named $Re^*_{\Omega}$.
+In the case of plane Couette flow, we found the value $56.5$, at a wavenumber $\alpha^*_{\Omega}=1.42$.
+For the plane Poiseuille flow $Re^*_{\Omega}=155$ at $\alpha^*_{\Omega}=2.36$ (see Fig. \ref{fig:maps_summary}).

+The shape and of enstrophy-rate optimal stream-functions for ($Re$, $\alpha$) close to the marginal curve $Re_\Omega$ are shown in Fig. \ref{fig:marginal_optimal} in the Appendix.
+The procedure used to compute these solutions is also described in details in the Appendix.
+In the Supplemental Material we also report maximizing solutions in both the monotonic decay region and in the transient growth region of the stability map, together with their temporal evolution (see Fig. SM 2).

+Figure \ref{fig:maps_summary} also compares the enstrophy lower bound for transient growth with the bound for the kinetic energy transient growth, that is the curve $Re_\mathrm{E}(\alpha)$.
+The kinetic energy problem was first formulated and solved by Orr \cite{o1907a}, and subsequently by Synge \cite{synge1938a} and Joseph \cite{joseph1976}, while numerical solutions for the three-dimensional case have been obtained later on by Reddy \& Henningson \cite{rh1993}.

-We computed $Re_E$ using the well known energy method, based on a variational formulation \cite{o1907b,joseph1976,rh1993}.
-This is shown by the white curves in figure \ref{fig:maps_summary}, and by the white regions in figure \ref{fig:mappa_massimi} and figure S\ref{fig:mappa_tempi}, top panels.
-A relevant outcome is that the threshold for enstrophy monotonic decay $Re_\Omega(\alpha)$ for longitudinal waves is greater than the threshold for the kinetic energy $Re_\mathrm{E}(\alpha)$, for any wavenumber.
-This is highlighted by the pink region of figure \ref{fig:maps_summary}.
-That is, there is a region in the $Re$-$\alpha$ space where transient kinetic energy growth can occur, while it is forbidden for the enstrophy, for any initial perturbation.
+We computed $Re_\mathrm{E}$ using the energy method, based on a variational formulation \cite{o1907b,joseph1976,rh1993}.
+This bound is represented by the white curves in Fig. \ref{fig:maps_summary} and, in Fig. \ref{fig:mappa_massimi}(\textbf{a},\textbf{b}), by the right boundary of the white regions.

+A relevant outcome of our analysis is that the threshold for enstrophy monotonic decay $Re_\Omega(\alpha)$ for 2D waves is greater than the threshold for the kinetic energy $Re_\mathrm{E}(\alpha)$, at any wavenumber.
+The gap between the two is highlighted by the pink region of Fig. \ref{fig:maps_summary}.
+This means that there exists a region in the $\alpha$-$Re$ space where transient kinetic energy growth can occur, while enstrophy growth is forbidden, for any initial perturbation.